 Attention all Pet Lovers: ...................

-It will be raining cats and dogs once again this October when the American Kennel Club® (AKC) returns to the Jacob K. Javits Convention Center in New York City on October 20th and 21st to host the fourth annual AKC Meet the Breeds® event.
+It will be raining cats and dogs once again this fall when the American Kennel Club® (AKC) returns to the Jacob K. Javits Convention Center in New York City to host the annual AKC Meet the Breeds® event.

 Sponsored by PetPartners, Inc. a leading pet healthcare provider, AKC Meet the Breeds is the world’s largest showcase of dogs and cats and offers pet lovers a unique opportunity to play with some of the country’s rarest dog and cat breeds while educating themselves about responsible pet ownership and choosing the right pet for their lifestyle.